 - Daily living tasks

-- Sensory issues (how a student reacts to stimulation within their environment)
+- Sensory processing concerns (how a student reacts to stimulation within their environment)

 Therapy conducted in the school is not the same as therapy conducted in a medical setting or a clinic.
 Therapy differs in these two settings in terms of: